codepath/android_guides/Handling-ProgressBars.md

     public void onStart() {
         // Now you can switch on and off the progress setProgressBarVisibility(true);
+        // Manage the progress (i.e within an AsyncTask)
         // Valid ranges are from 0 to 10000 (both inclusive).
         // If 10000 is given, the progress bar will be completely filled and will fade out. setProgress(1000);